 Following the above theory, Medusa is actually more sympathetic then she lets on...Not trying to turn Medusa into a Draco in Leather Pants, but this troper would like to think that she's a Broken Bird type of character with these reasons.

 Despite Palutena's claim, Dark Pit's soul is either equally pure as Pit or even more pure.This idea stems from the fact concerning Pit and his dark side.
-So if Pit is the defination of Incorruptible Pure Pureness in the KIU universe then that means that Pittoo also has the same pure traits but more subdued.
+So if Pit is the definition of Incorruptible Pure Pureness in the KIU universe, then that means that Pittoo also has the same pure traits but more subdued.
 For one thing, Dark Pit is neutral at best instead of being pure evil like the other Nintendo hero counterparts (which shows that despite being heroes, their dark side shows that there is indeed evil in their hearts, in contrast to Pit, who knows no evil and can only manifest someone that is neutral at best.
 The main point though of this WMG is that according to the Chaos Kin ash idol, it says that only by eating Dark Pit's soul can it be brought back to life at full health.
-Now, according to Viridi, the Chaos Kin would only prey on the souls of the pure hearted people, hence why it tried to eat Palutena's soul for three years but to no avail until Pit forced it out of her.
-Now, it could have went after Palutena again or Pit given that they had their guard down, but it went after Dark Pit who turned to leave.
+Now, according to Viridi, the Chaos Kin would only prey on the souls of pure-hearted people, hence why it tried to eat Palutena's soul for three years but to no avail until Pit forced it out of her.
+Now, it could have went after Palutena again or Pit given that they had their guard down, but it went after Dark Pit, who turned to leave.
 Why?
-Because apparently, Dark Pit's soul was pure enough to revive the Chaos Kin despite being a manifestion of the darkness in Pit's heart.
+Because apparently, Dark Pit's soul was pure enough to revive the Chaos Kin despite being a manifestation of the darkness in Pit's heart.
 This might mean that Dark Is Not Evil in the purest of forms.

 Pit isn't actually an angel—he's part chicken.According to the folks over at GameFAQs, Pit is indeed part-chicken.
 Think of all the chicken references in the game that compare Pit with a chicken.
 And can chickens fly?
 Just barely.

-The Chariot Master is actually a Space Pirate.The Chariot Master appears to be made of a plasma-like substance, just like the Space Pirates, whose idol states are actually energy beings.
+The Chariot Master is actually a Space Pirate.The Chariot Master appears to be made of a plasma-like substance, just like the Space Pirates, whose idol states they are actually energy beings.
 He also flies through outer space, and he mentions his master dying, which is a definite connection.
 My guess is that, either during the initial raid on the Space Pirates' ship or when Palutena went crazy over the three intervening years, most of the Space Pirates (save at least one) ended up being killed.

 Hades wasn't always evil.Another farfetched theory that is similar to the Medusa theory above combined with the knowledge of Greek Mythology.
 Even though Hades is evil, it's very easy to forget given that he's Laughably Evil.
 However, there are some hints that he wasn't always insane.